 nutritious things to eat after not eating for 3 or more days during a

 migraine attack.
 Gently get back to solid foods.
-I did say I like to be proactive and maintain health and well-being.

 This is a new way to cook for me.